SaraaAwwad/foodies/README.md

 is a program to order food online.

 Team Members:
-Sara Hassan	Awwad
-Farrah Hisham
-Menna Mohamed
+Sara Hassan	Awwad, Farrah Hisham, Menna Mohamed

 -----
 To access admin panel:
 *open the adminlogin.html